A Deep Learning-Based Method for Power System Resilience Evaluation: Experiment Results

 \subsubsection{Power System Topology}

-Due to security reasons, the real distribution network topology is proprietary; therefore, similar to the approach in \cite{R71}, we generated a synthetic distribution network for the City of Detroit using publicly available data, including annual reports from the utility company, OpenStreetMap \cite{R70}, building footprints, and road data.
-The generated distribution network, shown in Fig.~\ref{fig:power_system_topology}, comprises 55 substation service areas.
-The network includes four components: poles, lines, substations, and buildings.
-The number of customers in each building is proportional to the building's area.
-Each building is assumed to be connected to one substation via the shortest path, with no connections between substation service areas.
-A building has power when there is a connection between the building and the substation.
-If there is no connection, such as when a line is broken, the building—and consequently, all the customers in it—loses power.
+Due to security and confidentiality constraints, real distribution network topologies are not publicly available.
+Therefore, following the approach in~\cite{R71}, a synthetic distribution network for the City of Detroit was generated using publicly accessible datasets, including annual utility reports, OpenStreetMap~\cite{R70}, building footprints, and road maps.
+The synthetic network, shown in Fig.~\ref{fig:power_system_topology}, consists of 55 substation service areas and four component types: poles, lines, substations, and buildings.
+The number of customers in each building is assumed to be proportional to its floor area.
+Each building is connected to a single substation through the shortest available path, and there are no interconnections between substation service areas.
+A building retains power when a valid electrical connection exists between it and its corresponding substation; when any line along that path is broken, the building—and all its associated customers—loses power.